Exclusive: China's mobile giants to take on Google's Play store - sources

 Chinese vendors are trying to capture a greater share of software and services as hardware sales slow, said Will Wong, a smartphone analyst with IDC.

-“App store, pre-loading apps, advertisements and gaming are areas that could generate new revenue” he said.
+“App store, pre-loading apps, advertisements and gaming are areas that could generate new revenue,” he said.

 Huawei is also moving away from Google by developing its own Harmony OS as an alternative.

-The GDSA’s website includes the logo of Wanka Online, a Hong Kong-listed Android “ecosystem” platform next to a contact for the GDSA’s General Secretariat.
+The GDSA’s website includes the logo of Wanka Online (1762.HK), a Hong Kong-listed Android “ecosystem” platform next to a contact for the GDSA’s General Secretariat.
 Wanka declined to confirm its involvement.

-The GDSA might be able to lure some app developers by providing more exposure than the already-crowded Play store, and the new platform could provide better monetary incentives, analysts said.
+The GDSA might be able to lure some app developers by providing more exposure than the already crowded Play store, and the new platform could provide better monetary incentives, analysts said.

-“By making it simple for developers to increase their reach across multiple app stores, Huawei, Oppo, Vivo, and Xiaomi stand to attract more developers and, ultimately, more apps,” said Williams.
+“By making it simple for developers to increase their reach across multiple app stores, Huawei, Oppo, Vivo and Xiaomi stand to attract more developers and, ultimately, more apps,” said Williams.

 However, managing the alliance may be a challenge Peng said.
 “The execution is difficult as its hard to say which company is pulling more weight and investing more in it.
 We haven’t seen the alliance model work well in the past.”